fortuna-computers/fortuna-debugger/README.md

       cmake ..
       make
       ```
+4. Update the `src/microcontroller.c` with the microcontroller specific code (such as initialization, UART, etc).
-4. The firmware build (such as a Makefile) needs to be provided by the user.
-This build will need to compile the files in `src/*` and `src/fdbg/firmware/*`, and upload it to the microcontroller.
+     - The firmware build (such as a Makefile) needs to be provided by the user.
+This build will need to compile the files in `src/microcontroller.c` and `src/fdbg/firmware/*`, and upload it to the microcontroller.